nabeeljadoon/Unicycle-Robot-Design/README.md

 📄 Read the full **Master’s Thesis**
 🖥 **Source Code & Simulation Files**

-For any questions, please feel free to contact me at nabeeljadoon21@gmail.com I will be happy to answer your qureies.
+For any questions, please feel free to contact me at nabeeljadoon21@gmail.com I will be happy to answer your queries.

 I would like to see how it goes further especially, if someone wants to build a system with both discrete (jumping) and continuos control (manuvering).

+Let's unleash the potential of mobility through Robotics together!
+Happy Learning :)